jonlighthall/config/cygwin/readme.md

 ## Emacs
 Make a directory junction from the parent directory `C:\Users\jonli\AppData\Roaming\` using the following command.
 Open a command prompt as Administrator.
-Since the location of the link is outisde of OneDrive, this will not cause a OneDrive synchronization problem.
+Since the location of the link is outside of OneDrive, this will not cause a OneDrive synchronization problem.

 ```bash
 rmdir /s .emacs.d